 Fees and Scholarships:

 Students may take lessons for credit or non-credit.
 Music lessons are not covered by tuition; they cost an additional $760 per semester in the 2019/20 academic year.
-If a student receives any amount of financial aid from Vassar and elects performance lessons for credit, he/she will be eligible for a music scholarship in one instrument per semester.
+If a student receives any amount of financial aid from Vassar, and elects performance lessons for credit, he/she will be eligible for a music scholarship in one instrument per semester.
 Scholarship forms are available in the Student Financial Services Office.
 Forms must be submitted each semester of lessons.
 If lessons are dropped at any time, this scholarship will have to be paid back in full.

 If the course is dropped before the day classes begin in each semester, the fee will be canceled.
-In the case of withdrawal within seven weeks, with the dean of studies’ approval, charges will be made at the rate of $50 per lesson.
-The minimum charge will be $100.
+In the case of withdrawal within seven weeks, with the dean of studies’ approval, charges will be made at the rate of $60 per lesson.
+The minimum charge will be $120.
 The balance will be refunded.
-No part of the fee is refunded after the seventh week.
+No part of the fee is refunded after the sixth week.